IPA(8) IPA(8)

 DESCRIPTION

-IPA is a ``Pluggable Accounting System''.
-The IPA distribution consists
+IPA is the ``Pluggable Accounting System''.
+The IPA distribution con-

-of three utilities for general purpose accounting: ipa, ipactl and ipa-
+sists of three utilities for general purpose accounting: ipa, ipactl

-stat.
-Each of these utilities is described on its own manual page.
+and ipastat.
+Each of these utilities is described on its own manual

-complete description how to configure ipa, it also describes all its
+the complete description how to configure ipa and describes all its

 features.

-periodically takes statistic from IPA accounting modules and passes
+ipa periodically takes statistics from IPA accounting modules and

 accounting systems and databases at once.